tcharding/self_learning/UNIX/apue/ch14/ANSWERS.md

    ugly solution.
 4. term/book
 5. sleepus.c
-6. No you cannot implement TELL_* using advisory locking without either using signals as well or polling because calls to fcntl do not block if the lock cannot be acquired.
+6. You can implement tellwait using record locking to an extent.
+You cannot, however, have the child process run first i.e the parent cannot call WAIT_CHILD straight after the fork.
+This is because the only way to block on the other process is to aquire a lock, however locks are not passed over the fork so the child cannot be guaranteed to get a lock first since we do not know which process, parent or child, will run first.
+Hence the parent cannot reliably wait (aquire exclusive lock) on the child.
 7. pipesize.c: PIPE_BUF: 4096 but we could write 65536 (2^16) bytes before blocking.
 8. did not complete: skipped section on asyncronous I/O.
 9. ?
 10. memmap_copy.c: access time is not update, however, it is also not updated cp(1) or by opening/closing the file in emacs without an edit?
 11. memmap_copy.c

 key